LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the ARKStep memory was ``NULL``

+   **Notes:**
-   **Notes:** Users should exercise extreme caution when using this function, as altering values of *ycur* may lead to undesirable behavior, depending on the particular use case and on when this routine is called.
+      Users should exercise extreme caution when using this function, as altering values of *ycur* may lead to undesirable behavior, depending on the particular use case and on when this routine is called.

 .. c:function:: int ARKStepGetCurrentGamma(void *arkode_mem, realtype *gamma)

-   Returns the current internal value of :math:`\gamma` used in the implicit solver Newton matrix (see equation :eq:`NewtonMatrix`).
+   Returns the current internal value of :math:`\gamma` used in the implicit solver Newton matrix (see equation :eq:`ARKODE_NewtonMatrix`).

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.